 A 25-year old son, intending to marry his girlfriend, asked his father, “Dad, how much does a wedding cost?”

 “No idea, son,” the father replied.
 “I’m still paying for it.”

-A relationship will be a constant burden and never a reward, unless it offers mutual fulfillment, personal space and room for exploration and expression.
+A relationship will be a constant burden and never a reward unless it offers mutual fulfillment, personal space and room for exploration and expression.
 Yes, you should care and you should love, but it must start with yourself.
-Most of the life’s problems disappear if you take care of yourself and treat yourself with love.
+Most of life’s problems disappear if you take care of yourself and treat yourself with love.
 If you extend yourself the same courtesy as you do to your loved ones (or even strangers), your life will take on a whole new dimension.